duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 Adding ModelFile parts
 ======================

 So what about ModelFile and why are they different?
-Well, sometime they're not.
+Well, sometimes they're not.
 If you just want to change the .tgc file being pointed to by a .tcf and then write the updated .tcf file to disk, it doesn't matter.
 Let's revisit the previous .tcf example::